testflows/TestFlows-Texts/README.md

     See https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals.

     Here is a quick example where I will substitute the value of `msg` variable next {msg}.
-    But with Python f-strings you can specify even complex expressions like we can convert our string in `msg` to title case as follows {msg.title()}.
+    But with Python f-strings you can specify even complex expressions.
+For example, we can convert our string in `msg` to title case as follows {msg.title()}.

     You can double your curly braces to escape them when substitution expression is not needed as `{{` or `}}`.

-    You document can't contain any triple double quotes `"""`.
+    By the way, your document can't contain any triple double quotes `"""`.
 If you need them then you have to add them inside the `python:testflows` code block using `text()` function.
 For example,

     ```python:testflows
     text('"""')
     ```

+    Well, this is pretty much it.
+With `testflows.texts` you have full power of TestFlows test framework and Python language to make sure your documentation always stays to date.
+In fact, running `.tfd` files for new versions of your software becomes part of release process
 ```